bseverns/roomLens/README.md

 Room Lens listens to the latent choreography of a space—air, light, distance, presence—and translates those micro‑movements into sound.
 Think of it as a lens you point **at** a room: it refracts the scene into musical behavior.
 Like MOARkNOBS‑42 it is unapologetically tweakable, and like perceptual‑drift it wants to linger in the in‑between moments where nothing and everything is happening.

 ## Why this exists
 - **Instrument**: improvise with architecture, HVAC, footsteps, sunbeams, and silence.
-Twist it like MOARkNOBS‑42, but let the room push back.
+Twist it, but let the room push back.
 - **Research rig**: test mappings from multi‑sensor “scenes” to sound synthesis parameters; keep a log like a perceptual‑drift field journal.
 - **Teaching tool**: give students a rigorous, hands‑on system for sensing → thinking → making.
 Annotate, question, annotate again.